 What is Tasty Pins

-When you create a WordPress blog or a website during the set up process, it is suggested that you install a SEO plugin like Rank Math or Yoast to help you with optimizing your website.
+When you create a WordPress blog or a website during the setup process, it is suggested that you install an SEO plugin like Rank Math or Yoast to help you with optimizing your website.

 Having said that,